jiricodes/nss-cloud/docs/report.md

 If we were to keep on working with our NSSCloud setup external monitoring tools to measure the server performance would prove to be of value.
 One of such tools is [Monitorix](https://www.monitorix.org/) which produces various informative graphs about server utilization.
 These graphs provide a great overview of the server state.
 And while they are not too exact, they are enough to raise flags should something go awry and alert the admins to research further.
 For the benefit of any possible future admin, we have installed Monitorix on NSS-Cloud.

 <a id="figure-4">![Figure 4](pictures/monitorix_load_average.png)</a>
-*Monitorix displaying System load average, active processes and memory allocation of NSS-Cloud server.*
+*Figure 4: Monitorix displaying System load average, active processes and memory allocation of NSS-Cloud server.*

 ## 9 Conclusion / Learning